Skip to main content

 API Clients are created for either the Demo server or the Production server.
 Make sure your login credentials are for the same server as your API Client.

-A temporary code will be sent to the redirect URI with the authorization code in parameter, like this:
+A temporary code will be sent to the redirect URI with the authorization code in parameter.
+It will look something like this:

 It will also be displayed in the browser address bar.
 Copy the code to your clipboard.

-Open the POST Request Token request in your K-Series API Collection.
-Make sure you have the correct environment selected from the dropdown in the top right corner.
+Under Authentication > V2, open the POST Request Token - V2 request in your K-Series API Collection.
+Make sure you have the K-Series Trial environment selected from the dropdown in the top right corner.

-Open the Params tab and paste in the temporary code.
+Open the Body tab and paste the temporary code in the field code.

 Good to know

-When an environment is correctly set up in the K-Series Postman Collection, the request headers containing the required base64 encoded client credentials are automatically generated in the Authorization tab of the authentication requests
+When an environment is correctly set up in the K-Series Postman Collection, the client credentials are populated in the Authorization tab of the authentication requests.
+This allows them to be automatically encoded and added to the request headers.

 Click Send.